Add speakerRemove speakerSpeaker added

 • About John Hendrickson

-In 2019, John Hendrickson, wrote a groundbreaking story for The Atlantic (What Joe Biden Can’t Bring Himself to Say) about a disability that affects nearly 70 million people in the world: stuttering.
-From current day celebrities such as Kendrick Lamar, Ed Sheeran, Bruce Willis, as well as executive Jack Welch and President Joe Biden, to historical figures including Marilyn Monroe and King George VI, stuttering is a pervasive disability that remains misunderstood and rarely talked about.
+John Hendrickson is the author of Life on Delay, a critically acclaimed reported memoir that explores the lived experience of stuttering, a disability that affects nearly 70 million people in the world.
+From current day celebrities such as Kendrick Lamar, Ed Sheeran, Bruce Willis, as well as executive Jack Welch and President Joe Biden, to historical figures including Marilyn Monroe and King George VI, stuttering is a pervasive verbal disability that remains misunderstood and rarely talked about.

 Contact us for more information about bringing John Hendrickson to your next event.